Bodie Carroll, Keller ISD

 According to the data, 42.4% of the respondents are second year teachers, 37.6% are first year teachers, and 20% are third year teachers.
 The breakdown of gender was fairly evenly distributed with males accounting for 52.9% of the sample and females 47.1% of the population.
 In what was once a male driven profession, females are quickly catching up to the number of males.
 Data also suggests 45.9% of respondents teach in a suburban community (between 2,501 and 50,000 people) and 34.1% teach in a rural community (less than 2,500 people).

-About 54.1% (= 46) of the respondents reported they were likely or very likely to teach until retirement.
+About 54.1% (n = 46) of the respondents reported they were likely or very likely to teach until retirement.
 Consequently, 29.4% of respondents were undecided and 16.5% are unlikely or very unlikely to teach until retirement.
 This finding requires further investigation.
 Are teachers burning out at a faster rate than in the past or are they simply finding other careers?
 In regards to age, 52 respondents reported being between 21 and 25, and 25 individuals reported being between 26 and 30.
-The majority of the sample was traditionally certified in agricultural science (= 70).
+The majority of the sample was traditionally certified in agricultural science (n = 70).
 Additionally, 72 respondents reported completing between 3 and 4 years of agricultural science courses while in high school and 80 individuals reported they were FFA members in high school.

 In the classroom instruction domain, early-career agricultural science teachers reported having a summated mean self-efficacy score of 6.14.
 The classroom instruction domain had the lowest summated mean score of the three domains, although, each of the three domains fell into the moderate self-efficacy category with a score ranging from 4.0 to 6.9.
-Respondents reported the lowest self-efficacy for the classroom instruction domain on the skill of managing a horticulture laboratory/greenhouse (= 5.64).
+Respondents reported the lowest self-efficacy for the classroom instruction domain on the skill of managing a horticulture laboratory/greenhouse (M = 5.64).
 Consequently, early-career teachers may struggle to provide the appropriate guidance and instruction to students in this area of education.
-Additionally, early-career teachers in this study reported moderate self-efficacy in regards to teaching students with special needs (= 6.48).
+Additionally, early-career teachers in this study reported moderate self-efficacy in regards to teaching students with special needs (M = 6.48).
 We recommend higher emphasis be placed on preparing teachers for the classroom instruction domain as data indicated teachers were the least efficacious in this domain.

 In the classroom instruction domain, there were two constructs that respondents scored very highly.
 A mean score of 7.53 was reported for both of the following variables: utilize computers in my teaching and utilize multimedia in my teaching.
 As a result, early-career agricultural science teachers should be able to provide an adequate education in this area due to their high self-efficacy.
 Additionally, technology integration and use of technology in the classroom should be a smooth, interactive, and positive experience for both teachers and students due to high teacher self-efficacy.
 This may result in students receiving higher quality instruction in this area of agricultural education, and it could ultimately lead to student successes.